Howard Hughes: Entertainment

 Ralph Graves persuaded Hughes to finance a short film, Swell Hogan, which Graves had written and would star in.
 Hughes himself produced it.
-However, it was a disaster.
+When he screened it, he thought it was a disaster.
 After hiring a film editor to try to salvage it, he finally ordered that it be destroyed.
 His next two films, Everybody's Acting (1926) and Two Arabian Knights (1927), achieved financial success; the latter won the first Academy Award for Best Director of a comedy picture.
 The Racket (1928) and The Front Page (1931) were also nominated for Academy Awards.

 Hughes spent $3.5 million to make the flying film Hell's Angels (1930).
 Hell's Angels received one Academy Award nomination for Best Cinematography.

 He produced another hit, Scarface (1932), a production delayed by censors' concern over its violence.

 The Outlaw premiered in 1943, but was not released nationally until 1946.
 The film featured Jane Russell, who received considerable attention from industry censors, this time owing to her revealing costumes.

 RKO

 From the 1940s to the late 1950s, the Hughes Tool Company ventured into the film industry when it obtained partial ownership of the RKO companies, which included RKO Pictures, RKO Studios, a chain of movie theaters known as RKO Theatres and a network of radio stations known as the RKO Radio Network.

-In 1948, Hughes gained control of RKO, a struggling major Hollywood studio, by acquiring the 929,000 shares owned by Floyd Odlum's Atlas Corporation, for $8,825,000 ($107,165,160 in 2023).
+In 1948, Hughes gained control of RKO, a struggling major Hollywood studio, by acquiring the 929,000 shares owned by Floyd Odlum's Atlas Corporation, for $8,825,000 ($118,634,365 in 2025).
 Within weeks of acquiring the studio, Hughes dismissed 700 employees.
-Production dwindled to 9 pictures during the first year of Hughes's control; previously RKO had averaged 30 per year.
+Production dwindled to 9 pictures during the first year of Hughes' control; previously RKO had averaged 30 per year.